ImagineSocialGit/engage-core/docs/project-organization.md

 This document is a quick orientation map for Engage Core.
 It classifies the project into Core, universal modules, vertical modules, and integrations/adapters.

 Use `module-boundaries.md` for detailed ownership and dependency rules.
 Use `TODO.md` for actionable implementation backlog.
+Use `model-persistence-bloat-audit.md` for the current system-wide audit of model creation, JSON payload shape, duplicated snapshots, and database-write boundaries.

 ## Layers